stellar/django-polaris/README.rst

 See the complete `documentation`_ for information on how to get started with Polaris.
 The SDF also runs a `reference server`_ using Polaris that can be tested using our `demo wallet`_.

-For important updates on Polaris's development and releases please join the `email list`_.
+For important updates on Polaris's development and releases, please join the `email list`_.